ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/components.md

 > Remember that objects are not only data but data + behavior.

 For an example of an object, think about **you **as a human being.
 You have attributes like height, weight, and eye color.
 You have methods like walk, run, wash dishes, and daydream.
 Different kinds of objects have different properties and functions.

+## Classes and Instances

+In Object-Oriented programming we define classes which we will call **components**, which are abstract descriptions of a category or type of thing.
+It defines what properties and functions all objects of that type have.